Alex Blandino: Professional career

-Cincinnati Reds
+Cincinnati Reds (first stint)

-The Cincinnati Reds selected Blandino in the first round of the 2014 Major League Baseball draft.
+The Cincinnati Reds drafted Blandino in the first round, with the 29th overall selection, of the 2014 Major League Baseball draft.
 He signed and was assigned to the Billings Mustangs, and after batting .309 with four home runs, 16 RBIs, and a .939 OPS in 29 games, was promoted to the Dayton Dragons, where he finished the season, batting .261 with four home runs and 16 RBIs in 34 games.
 In 2015, he played for both the Daytona Tortugas and the Pensacola Blue Wahoos, posting a combined .278 batting average with ten home runs and 53 RBIs, and 2016 with Pensacola, batting .232 with eight home runs and 37 RBIs.
 Blandino spent 2017 with Pensacola and the Louisville Bats, slashing a combined .265/.382/.453 with 12 home runs and 51 RBIs in 125 total games between both teams.
 Blandino played for the Nicaraguan national baseball team in the 2017 World Baseball Classic Qualifier.
-The Reds added him to their 40-man roster after the 2017 season.
+On November 20, 2017, the Reds added Blandino to their 40-man roster to protect him from the Rule 5 draft.

-Blandino made his major league debut with the Reds on April 10, 2018, and hit his first major league home run on May 1, 2018 off Milwaukee Brewers pitcher Jacob Barnes.
-Perhaps his most noteworthy accomplishment with the Reds came July 11, 2018 when he appeared in the 8th inning of a blowout loss against the Cleveland Indians.
-He struck out two of the four batters he faced, including one with knuckle ball that drew high praise on the broadcast and social media.
-Blandino eventually tore his ACL on July 20, 2018, and as a result would miss the rest of the season.
+Blandino made his major league debut with the Reds on April 10, 2018, and hit his first major league home run on May 1, off Milwaukee Brewers pitcher Jacob Barnes.
+On July 11, he appeared as a pitcher in the 8th inning of a blowout loss against the Cleveland Indians.
+He struck out two of the four batters he faced, throwing a 90 mph fastball and a 67 mph knuckleball.
+Blandino tore his anterior cruciate ligament on July 20, and required surgery to repair it that ended his season.

-In 2019 for Cincinnati, Blandino appeared in 23 contests, slashing .250/.420/.361 with 1 home run and 3 RBI, and did not appear in a major league game in the 2020 season, spending the season at the alternate training site.
+In 2019 for Cincinnati, Blandino appeared in 23 games, slashing .250/.420/.361 with one home run and three RBIs, and did not appear in a major league game in the 2020 season, spending the season at the alternate training site.

-He pitched again for Cincinnati on April 28, 2021 in the bottom of the 8th inning against the Los Angeles Dodgers, retiring the one batter he faced on a flyout.
-The Reds had previously given up 6 runs in the inning, putting them behind 8-0 when Blandino appeared to close out the inning.
+Blandino pitched again for Cincinnati on April 28, 2021, in the bottom of the eighth inning against the Los Angeles Dodgers, retiring the one batter he faced on a flyout.
+The Reds had previously given up 6 runs in the inning, putting them behind, 8–0, when Blandino appeared to close out the inning.
 On July 17, Blandino was placed on the 60-day injured list with a fractured right hand.
 He was activated off of the injured list in mid-August and optioned to Triple-A Louisville.
 Blandino was outrighted off of the 40-man roster on November 4.
 He elected free agency on November 8.

 San Francisco Giants

 On December 10, 2021, Blandino signed a minor league contract with the San Francisco Giants.
+In 24 games for the Triple–A Sacramento River Cats, he hit .183/.309/.281 with one home run and 9 RBI.